johnquid/RicardianTriplerDoubleTokenLeXscroW/registry-contracts/README.md

 ## Querying Agreements

-1. Query the `agreements` nested mapping in the `DoubleTokenLexscrowRegistry` contract (via the getter) a party's address and their index to get the protocol's `AgreementV1` address.
+1. Query the `agreements` nested mapping in the `DoubleTokenLexscrowRegistry` contract (via the getter) a party's address and their index to get the protocol's `RicardianTriplerDoubleTokenLexscrow` address.
 This information is also emitted in the `DoubleTokenLexscrowRegistry_DoubleTokenLexscrowAdoption` event when `recordAdoption()` is called.
+To check if a `RicardianTriplerDoubleTokenLexscrow` was properly signed and recorded, a user may pass its address to the `signedAgreement` mapping in the `DoubleTokenLexscrowRegistry`; if it returns `true`, it was mutually signed and recorded.
-2. Query the `Agreement` contract with `getDetails()` to get the structured agreement details.
+2. Query the `RicardianTriplerDoubleTokenLexscrow` contract with `getDetails()` to get the structured agreement details.

 Different versions may have different `AgreementDetails` structs.
-All `Agreement` and `AgreementFactory` contracts will include a `version()` method that can be used to infer the `AgreementDetails` structure.
+All `RicardianTriplerDoubleTokenLexscrow` and `AgreementFactory` contracts will include a `version()` method that can be used to infer the `AgreementDetails` structure.

 # Deployment